 James Luyendyk, a professor of pathobiology in the College of Veterinary Medicine said, “We discovered that fibrinogen accumulates within the remaining liver quickly after surgery and tells platelets to act as first responders, triggering the earliest phase of regeneration, But if fibrinogen or platelets are inhibited, then regeneration is delayed.”

 Platelets, also called thrombocytes are cells important in the blood-clotting cascade.
 Fibrinogens relay data to the platelets to activate themselves.
-Activated platelets accumulate in the healthy non-resected part of the liver and aids in the regeneration of the liver.
+Activated platelets accumulate in the healthy non-resected part of the liver and aid in the regeneration of the liver.
 This accumulation of platelets significantly promotes liver restoration and regeneration.

 “This shows that fibrinogen deposits are extremely important and directly impact regeneration in both mice and humans,” said Luyendyk.